Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Technical discussion on weak sharpness and cocoercivity

+which was already proved to be equivalent to \eqref{eq_weak_f} for the problem in $\eqref{eq_opt}$ when $\FF(x^*)=\nabla f(x^*)$.
 Unfortunately, the characterization in \eqref{eq_tangent} is hard to use in a convergence proof.
-Therefore, more practical conditions have been proposed.
+Hence, more practical conditions have been proposed.
 The first one \cite{marcotte1998} relies on the gap function $G$ and it reads as

 Another condition, used in the convergence proof of the SPRG \cite{cui2019}, was proposed in \cite{yousefian2014}: